-Section 3: Policy Context
+Section 4: Policy Context

-Setting out the relevant local and national policies that are of relevance to the RfR and landscape and visual matters as set out above.
-This includes the adopted Core Strategy polices and allocations, including the Stanton Regeneration Site and supporting Supplementary Planning Documents (SPD) and evidence base, as well as the emerging Core Strategy.
+2.61 Setting out the relevant local and national policies that are of relevance to the RfR and landscape and visual matters as set out above.
+This includes saved polices from the 2005 Local Plan [Core Document B2], the adopted Core Strategy [Core Document B1] polices and allocations, including the Stanton Regeneration Site and supporting Supplementary Planning Documents (SPD) and evidence base, as well as the emerging Core Strategy.

-Section 4: Site Context
+Section 5: Site Context

-A review of the landscape and townscape context within which the appeal site is situated.
-This will also include consideration of the changing context associated with the consented development of the Stanton Regeneration Site for employment / distribution warehousing use to the east of Ilkeston Road, as well as the wider allocation for residential development south of Sowbrook Lane and Low's Lane.
+2.62 A review of the landscape and townscape context within which the appeal site is situated.
+This includes consideration of the changing context associated with the consented development of the Stanton Regeneration Site for employment / distribution warehousing use to the east of Ilkeston Road, as well as the wider allocation for residential development south of Sowbrook Lane and Low's Lane.

-Section5: Visual Context
+Section 6: Visual Context

-Review of the visual context and identification of groups of people (visual receptors) who may experience changes to their views and visual amenity arising from the proposals.
+2.63 Review of the visual context and identification of groups of people (visual receptors) who may experience changes to their views and visual amenity arising from the proposals.
 This includes users of local roads, public rights of way (footpaths, bridleways and cycle routes) and local residents of properties that overlook the appeal site.

-Section 6: Landscape and Visual Effects
+Section 7: Landscape and Visual Effects

-A review of the site and surrounding area to identify those qualities and features that may be of value, as well as the susceptibility of the landscape to the proposals, taking into account the illustrative proposals and for mitigation and enhancement measures.

-The assessment will take account of the changing context and influence of the consented development of the Stanton Regeneration Site and future residential development as identified in the current and proposed allocations.
-The assessment will also assess the sensitivity of the groups of visual receptors identified in section 5, taking into account their activities and susceptibility to the changes proposed.
+- 2.64 A review of the site and surrounding area to identify those qualities and features that may be of value, as well as the susceptibility of the landscape to the proposals, taking into account the illustrative proposals and for mitigation and enhancement measures. - 2.65 The assessment takes account of the changing context and influence of the consented development of the Stanton Regeneration Site and future residential development as identified in the current and proposed allocations.
+The assessment also assesses the sensitivity of the groups of visual receptors identified in Section 6, taking into account their activities and susceptibility to the changes proposed. - 2.66 Summary of the landscape and visual effects of the appeal proposals.